 So, if you're after seriously fast streaming in just about any service, or want to download torrents in safety as quickly as possible, Hotspot Shield is definitely one to watch.

-CyberGhost is well known for being one of the best VPNs for streaming, so it should come as no surprise that it features as one of our top YouTube VPNs.
+CyberGhost is well known for being great for streaming, so it should come as no surprise that it features as one of our top YouTube VPNs.
 It provides pretty much all the features you’d expect from a premium VPN, but you’ll also get some interesting dedicated streaming features not found elsewhere, too.

 When you open up the app, you’ll have the option to filter CyberGhost’s vast range of over 6,000 servers.
 That means if you want to stream, CyberGhost will shows you the best servers to use.
 You can also do this for P2P-optimized servers, which makes the service a great torrenting VPN, too.